The clear water in many springs is

 turning a greenish tint.

 Why?
 What can be done?

-We will explore theories about how the springs are evolving and what the future holds for them.
-The focus will be on scientists who have the most empirical information about the current conditions of springs.
+Our film explores theories about how the springs are evolving and what the future holds for them.
+The focus is on scientists who have the most empirical information about the current conditions of springs.

-And using breathtaking cinematography, we will show the beauty that remains, bringing the springs to life in a spectacular way.
+Using breathtaking cinematography, we show the beauty that remains, bringing the springs to life in a spectacular way.

-We will be the ﬁrst ﬁlmmakers to produce an immersive, educational 360- degrees video about the springs.
+We are also the ﬁrst ﬁlmmakers to produce an immersive, educational 360- degrees video about the springs, Springs Joy.

 What kind of intimate interactions

 about nitrate levels and ﬂow?